illinois-cs419/illinois-cs419.github.io/_assignments/mp1.md

 **3. In what order should I implement these features?**<br/>

 I would implement things in the following order: <br/>
     1. Image output, orthographic and persepctive projection, ray-plane intresection (with flat shading)<br/>
     2. Spheres, diffuse shading, movable camera<br/>
     3. Triangles, multi-jittered sampling, shadows<br/>
-Test as you go...save your test cases for re-use if possible.<br/>
+Test as you go...save your test cases for re-use if possible.

 ### Hand-in